Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 ## Overview

-This repository contains a reproducible market-microstructure study of BTCUSDT trade-arrival dynamics.
+This repository contains a reproducible market-microstructure study of **BTCUSDT trade-arrival dynamics**.

-The project asks whether the **temporal clustering of buy- and sell-side trade arrivals** contains predictive information about short-horizon BTCUSDT mid-price returns beyond a conventional **Order-Flow Imbalance (OFI)** benchmark.
+The project investigates whether the **temporal clustering of buy- and sell-side trade arrivals** contains predictive information about short-horizon BTCUSDT mid-price returns beyond a conventional **Order-Flow Imbalance (OFI)** benchmark.

 The central research signal is: